pjw7904/closnet/README.md

 2. Start the topology and give it a preset number of seconds (number of tiers * 4) to allow for the control protocol to convergence.

-3. Record an experiment start time
+3. Record an experiment start time and start client traffic generation if desired.

 4. Disable the specified interface (ifdown command) and validate it is down.

 5. Pause for the same amount of time defined in step 2 and allow the protocol to detect the failure as well as reconverge the topology.

-5. Record an experiment stop time
+5. Record an experiment stop time.

-6. Tear down the topology
+6. Tear down the topology.

-7. Collect the protocol log from each node
+7. Collect the protocol log from each node and traffic log (pcapng) from the receiving client.

 8. Analyze the collected logs to determine results.

 9. Write results and experiment info to their respective log files.

 Each experiment is recorded in a directory with the same name as the topology (protocol + Clos description) along with an Epoch timestamp with the experiment start time.
 The directory will contain a `nodes` subdirectory that contains all of the protocol log files from the switches.
-Furthermore, the directory will contain an `experiment.log` file that describes when the experiment started and stopped as well as what interface was broken, and a `results.log` file that contains results for the three metrics.
+If traffic generation occurred, a `traffic` subdirectory with the pcapng of received traffic will also be present.
+Furthermore, the directory will contain an `experiment.log` file that describes when the experiment started and stopped as well as what interface was broken, and a `results.log` file that contains results for the three or four metrics.
 Debugging data will be in the results file if specified as well.

 ### Protocols